-- A parolee is still serving a prison sentence even though they are in the community (legally they are still referred to as a ‘prisoner’).
-By contrast, a person on a supervision order is no longer serving a sentence.
+- A parolee is still serving a prison sentence even though they are living in the community (legally they are still referred to as a ‘prisoner’).
+If their parole is cancelled, they will be returned to prison to serve the balance of their sentence in prison.
+By contrast, a person on a post sentence supervision order is no longer under sentence.

 - A parole order is made by the Adult Parole Board.
-The Board imposes the conditions and it is the Board that can decide to cancel the order and to return the parolee to prison.
-By contrast, a supervision order is made by a court.
+The Board imposes the parole conditions and it is the Board that decides whether to cancel the parole order and to return the parolee to prison to serve the rest of their sentence.
+By contrast, a post sentence supervision order is made by a court.
 The court imposes the conditions.
 If the person breaches a supervision order, they can be prosecuted in court for an offence of breaching a supervision order and can be sentenced by a court for that offence.